MI-OSiRIS/mi-osiris.github.io/documentation/boto.md

 Most of these examples are adapted from the docs linked above at ceph.com.

-These examples and other examples at ceph.com refer to boto2 but you may be using the most current boto3.
+These examples and other examples at ceph.com refer to boto2 but you may be using boto3.
 Docs for that version are at the URL below:

 <a href="http://boto3.readthedocs.io/en/latest/guide/s3-examples.html">S3 Docs for Boto3</a>